Search by category, archive or keyword

 Forming Better, Healthier Habits With Yoga

-Many people may assume that yoga strives to diminish the ego in an effort to better understand one’s place in the world, free from the egotistical trappings of arrogance and self-absorption.
-However, for people who experience substance abuse and often find their sense of self-worth diminished to the point that it may seem like a return is impossible, yoga can help them find the confidence and strength to carry on and build a new life in sobriety.
+Many people assume that yoga strives to diminish the ego in an effort to understand one’s place in the world, free from the egotistical trappings of arrogance and self-absorption.
+However, for people who experience substance abuse and find their sense of self-worth significantly diminished, yoga may help them find the confidence and strength to carry on and build a new life in sobriety.